Village industries: History

-Ford reconfigured the Northland property into a valve manufacturing facility by moving machinery in from the Fordson and Highland Park plants.
+Ford reconfigured the Northville property into a valve manufacturing facility by moving machinery in from the Fordson and Highland Park plants.
 The Northville Ford Valve Plant was the first village industry to open, in 1919–20.
 Meanwhile, Ford converted Nankin Mills into a small factory, and in 1920, workers began producing screws.

 More plants were quickly opened, with three more village industries in Phoenix, Plymouth, and Waterford by 1925.
 After that, there was something of a lull in the village industry program, with only two new plants, in Flat Rock and Ypsilanti, opened in the next ten years.
 However, in the late 1930s and early 1940s, Ford moved to rapidly expand the village industry concept, opening plants in Tecumseh, Newburg, Dundee, Brooklyn, Saline, Milan, Milford, Sharon Hollow, Willow Run, and Manchester. many of these plants, opening in the middle of the Great Depression, had a profound economic effect on the community, employing dozens or hundreds of workers who would otherwise have been unemployed or have moved away.
 During World War II, three more plants, at Hayden Mills, Cherry Hill, and Clarkston, were constructed.

 However, the village industry program did not live much longer than Henry Ford himself.
 The small manufacturing plants were not a financial success, and the stricter accountability procedures implemented after Henry Ford relinquished the presidency in 1945 found that they did not return optimal cost/benefit ratios.
 Ford Motor Company soon began closing the Village Industries; most of the plants were closed in the 1940s.
 Only five were still operating in the mid-1950s, three in the mid-1960s, and only a single one, the Ford Valve Plant in Northville, in the mid-1970s.
 The Northville plant, ironically both the first and last of Ford's village industries, continued in operation until 1981.